awsdocs/amazon-redshift-developer-guide/doc_source/r_GRANT.md

 grant select on table employees to HR with grant option;
 ```

-Note that HR cannot grant privileges for any operation other than SELECT, or on any other table than employees\.
+Note that HR can't grant privileges for any operation other than SELECT, or on any other table than employees\.

 Having privileges granted on a view does not imply having privileges on the underlying tables\.
 Similarly, having privileges granted on a schema does not imply having privileges on the tables in the schema\.
 You need to grant access to the underlying tables explicitly\.